BeyondCombustion/The-Book-fka-The-Consensus/No Longer In Production/Lotus/The Lotus/ReadMe.md

 # The Lotus
 ## By Lotus Vaporizer

-The Lotus is a portable vaporizer that uses a jet torch for its heat source.
+Introduced in September 2010, The Lotus is a portable vaporizer that uses a jet torch for its heat source.

 Its design separates the flame and its fumes from the air you inhale.
 The air passes through a bowl beneath the heat exchanger( the blue ring), becoming vapor.